bup/bup/Documentation/bup-config.5.md

 # OPTIONS

+bup.split.files
+:   This setting determines the number of fixed bits in the hash-split
+    algorithm that lead to a chunk boundary, and thus the average size of objects.
+This represents a trade-off between the efficiency of the deduplication (fewer bits means better deduplication) and the amount of metadata to keep on disk and RAM usage during repo operations (more bits means fewer objects, means less metadata space and RAM use).
+The expected average block size is 2^bits (1
+    << bits), a sufficiently small change in a file would cause that
+    much new data to be saved (plus tree metadata).
+The maximum blob size is 4x that.
+The default of this setting is 13 for backward compatibility, but it is recommended to change this to a higher value (e.g. 16) on all but very small repos.

+    *NOTE:* Changing this value in an existing repository will duplicate data because it causes the split boundaries to change, so subsequent saves will not deduplicate against the existing data; they will just store the data again.

+    *NOTE:* As with `bup.split.trees` below (see NOTE), using the same index for repositories with different `bup.split.files` settings will result in the index optimizations not working correctly, and so `bup save` will have to completely re-read files that haven't been modified, which is expensive.

 bup.split.trees
 :   When this boolean option is set to true, `bup` will attempt to
     split trees (directories) when writing to the repository during,